ominhas/rcos-status-updates/fall_2018/week_08.md

 > In this section, you can write about what you accomplished in the previous week.

+Also wanted to note that I made edits to the Wiki, which I believe don't show up as commits in Github (although I'm not 100% sure on that).
 Went to the bonus session as we usually do on Wednesday to meet up with the group to flesh out what needs to be done.
 Updated my local system and made sure everything was working as intended.
 Gave feedback on the frontend design.
 Noted how it's important to make sure that the site is mobile-friendly (important in modern sites).

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions